 A chart comparing the traditional residence halls can be found here.

 609 is a co-educational, substance-free residence hall of 40-plus first-year students.
 Women live on the second floor and men on the first.
 All rooms are doubles.
 Located close to the academic end of campus, it is next door to the Sanger Science Center.
 The hall has a large lounge area where residents often gather.

 These halls have mostly single rooms with an open lounge on each floor.
 Whitney and Blaisdell each have community kitchens located on the first floor.
 Designed for privacy, each floor is constructed with two u-shaped sections, connected by a lounge area.

-Whitney Hall is a primarily upperclass hall designated as a gender inclusinve living space.
-This hall consits of all single rooms.
-Additionally, The Office of Residential Living is located on the first floor.
+- Whitney Hall is a primarily upperclass hall designated as a gender inclusive living space.
+This hall consists of all single rooms.
+The Office of Residential Living is located on the first floor.

 Aldrich Hall is one of the largest halls on campus and houses over 100 students.
 This is a first year hall, with the ground floor designated as a gender inclusive living space.
 The first and second floors are for female identifying students and the third floor is for male indentifying students.
 The majority of the rooms are doubles with some singles and a few triples.
 There is also a kitchen and lounge on the first, second, and third floors.
 The Aldrich smart classroom is located on the ground floor.

 Brannon Hall is a designated first year space.
 It holds over 60 students and is coed by floor with men living on the first and third floors and women on the second floor.
 The rooms are mostly doubles with a few singles and each room has a sink.
 In addition to the lounges on each floor, the ground level contains a kitchen and is connected to Chapin, Maurer, and Aldrich via a tunnel.